Shopify/mobile-buy-sdk-ios/README.md

 import MobileBuySDK
 ```

+Note: If you've forked this repo and are attempting to install from your own git destination, commit, or branch, be sure to include "submodules: true" in the line of your Podfile

 ## Getting started [⤴](#table-of-contents)

 The Buy SDK is built on [GraphQL](http://graphql.org/).
 The SDK handles all the query generation and response parsing, exposing only typed models and compile-time checked query structures.
 It doesn't require you to write stringed queries, or parse JSON responses.